 The facilitators are:

 - B.C./Yukon: Nancy and John Denham (Diocese of New Westminster), Michael Shapcott (Diocese of Kootenay)

 - Rupert’s Land: Elizabeth Bonnett (Diocese of Rupert’s Land), Jennifer Marlor (Diocese of Rupert’s Land)

 - Ontario: Greg Smith (Diocese of Huron), Cheryl Marek (Diocese of Toronto), Audrey Lawrence (Diocese of Ottawa), Karen Luyendyk (Diocese of Ottawa)

-- Canada: Gillian Power (Diocese of Nova Scotia/PEI), Mike MacKenzie (Diocese of Nova Scotia/PEI)
+- Canada: Gillian Power (Diocese of Nova Scotia/PEI), Tom Mugford (Diocese of Eastern Newfoundland and Labrador)

 Click here to see our interactive map of Territorial Acknowledgements from across Canada.

 In late May 2021, with the encouragement of our facilitators, PWRDF launched a virtual Mapping Exercise workshop to be delivered over Zoom.
 The workshop is approximately two and half hours long, with breaks, breakout rooms and interactive elements.
 We hope it will prove to be a helpful complement to the in-person workshop as we move into a post-pandemic world, reaching audiences that might not be able to participate in-person.